mihaialexandruteodor/resume-website/_tabs/resume.md

 | **Type**  | Full-time                                                        |
 | **Dates** | Apr 2024 - Present                                               |

-* Feature development for the **Ariba Supplier Dashboard** in the **SAP4Me** project, a micro-frontend web app replacing SAP’s Biller Direct platform.
+* Feature development for the Ariba Supplier Dashboard in the SAP4Me project, a micro-frontend SAP Cloud Application Programming Model (CAP) application, replacing SAP’s Biller Direct platform.
-* Delivery of new functionalities and bug fixes through a robust **CI/CD pipeline** (Git, GitHub, Jenkins), supporting rapid iteration and deployment.
+* Delivery of new functionalities and bug fixes through a CI/CD pipeline (Git, GitHub, Jenkins), supporting rapid iteration and deployment.
-* Reliability improvements by implementing **unit tests** with Sinon and QUnit, significantly reducing production bugs.
+* Reliability improvements by implementing unit tests with Sinon and QUnit, reducing production bugs.
 * Long term support provided for delivered features (2 years and counting)
 * Leverage of LLMs for improvement and refactors, faster code delivery
-* Collaboration in **Agile teams** to align deliverables with business requirements and end-user feedback.
+* Collaboration in Agile teams to align deliverables with business requirements and end-user feedback.

+* While SAP is world famous for its ABAP language, this 2 years and counting project focused mostly on a Javascript-Java tech stack.
+From 2026 onwards, our development was assisted by various AI tools and agents, drastically improving our performance.
+We started with Cline and various agents like GPT, then switched to Claude, developed markdown memory banks, and even enhanced the agent's reasoning by connecting it to various SAP-approved MCP services.

-**Tech Stack:** Node.js, Java, ABAP, Core Data Services (CDS), Git, Sinon, QUnit
+**Tech Stack:** Node.js, Java, Core Data Services (CDS), Git, Sinon, QUnit, Claude

 **Skills:** Unit Testing, Jira, Git, GitHub, Java, JavaScript, HTML, SAPUI5, Continuous Integration and Continuous Delivery (CI/CD), Microfrontend, Microservices, Design Patterns, Debugging, Data Structures, REST APIs